afurs/WorkflowFIT/README.md

 ## Configuration
 * Readout: https://github.com/AliceO2Group/Readout/blob/master/doc/configurationParameters.md
 * cables.json: "real" fields related to physical link connection, "lut" - target linkID/endPointID, which defined in LookupTable
 Warning!
-Undefined links will be suppressed!
+Undefined links will be suppressed! "real" will be converted into "lut" For example: {"realLinkID": 10, "realEndPointID":1, "realLinkID": 11, "realEndPointID":0} , all data from {linkID=10,endPointID=1} will be recongnized as data from {linkID=11,endPointID=0}